-The First World War was a tragedy on a scale that had not been seen before …
+The First World War caused suffering on a scale that had not been seen before.

 In Flanders fields the poppies blow

 That mark our place; and in the sky

 Samuel Barber’s haunting Adagio for Strings brings home the immense sadness of a world at war.

 Infantry from the 2nd Battalion, Auckland Regiment, New Zealand Division in the Switch Line near Flers, taken some time in September 1916, after the Battle of Flers-Courcelette.

 A ration party of the Royal Irish Rifles in a communication trench during the Battle of the Somme

 A German prisoner helps British wounded make their way to a dressing station near Bernafay Wood following fighting on Bazentin Ridge, 19 July 1916, during the Battle of the Somme.

 Gathering the wounded